OpenEvalProject/evals/manuscripts/elife-82628/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/051qwcj72 Engineering Research Center for Precision Pest Management for Fruits and Vegetables of Qingdao, Shandong Province Key Laboratory of Applied Mycology, College of Plant Health and Medicine, Qingdao Agricultural University Qingdao China
+1. Engineering Research Center for Precision Pest Management for Fruits and Vegetables of Qingdao, Shandong Province Key Laboratory of Applied Mycology, College of Plant Health and Medicine, Qingdao Agricultural University Qingdao China ([ROR:051qwcj72](https://ror.org/051qwcj72))
-2. https://ror.org/051qwcj72 College of Science and Information, Qingdao Agricultural University Qingdao China
+2. College of Science and Information, Qingdao Agricultural University Qingdao China ([ROR:051qwcj72](https://ror.org/051qwcj72))
-3. https://ror.org/0220qvk04 School of Agriculture and Biology, Shanghai Jiao Tong University Shanghai China
+3. School of Agriculture and Biology, Shanghai Jiao Tong University Shanghai China ([ROR:0220qvk04](https://ror.org/0220qvk04))
-4. https://ror.org/013meh722 Department of Biochemistry, University of Cambridge Cambridge United Kingdom
+4. Department of Biochemistry, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-5. https://ror.org/02y3ad647 Department of Plant Pathology, University of Florida Gainesville United States
+5. Department of Plant Pathology, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))

 † Corresponding author

 ## Abstract

 Pathogens utilize a panoply of effectors to manipulate plant defense.
 However, despite their importance, relatively little is actually known about regulation of these virulence factors.
-Here, we show that the effector Fol -Secreted Virulence-related Protein1 (FolSvp1), secreted from fungal pathogen Fusarium oxysporum f. sp. lycopersici ( Fol ), directly binds and translocates the tomato pathogenesis-related protein1, SlPR1, from the apoplast outside the plasma membrane to the host nucleus via its nuclear localization signal.
+Here, we show that the effector Fol-Secreted Virulence-related Protein1 (FolSvp1), secreted from fungal pathogen Fusarium oxysporum f. sp. lycopersici (Fol), directly binds and translocates the tomato pathogenesis-related protein1, SlPR1, from the apoplast outside the plasma membrane to the host nucleus via its nuclear localization signal.
 Relocation of SlPR1 abolishes generation of the defense signaling peptide, CAPE1, from its C-terminus, and as a consequence, facilitates pathogen invasion of plants.
 The action of FolSvp1 requires covalent modification by acetylation for full virulence in host tomato tissues.
 The modification is catalyzed by the Fol FolArd1 lysine acetyltransferase prior to secretion.
 Addition of an acetyl group to one residue, K167, prevents ubiquitination-dependent degradation of FolSvp1 in both Fol and plant cells with different mechanisms, allowing it to function normally in fungal invasion.
-Either inactivation of FolSvp1 or removal of the acetyl group on K167 leads to impaired pathogenicity of Fol .
+Either inactivation of FolSvp1 or removal of the acetyl group on K167 leads to impaired pathogenicity of Fol.
 These findings indicate that acetylation can regulate the stability of effectors of fungal plant pathogens with impact on virulence.

 ## Introduction